Sofia Metro: Lines

 Due to an increased population, there are a large number of passengers heading toward the city center during weekday mornings, and away from the city centre in the weekday evenings.
 The necessity of efficient public transport in the direction of the largest passenger flows, transport, and Sofia's environmental problems precipitated the start of the construction of the Sofia Metro.
 Following the ratification of a technical and economic report on the metro by the Council of Ministers of Bulgaria, and the subsequently approved General City Plan, the general scheme for the development of the lines should consist of three diameters with extensions in the periphery, with a total length of 66.7 km, 71 metro stations, and a 1.2 million daily passenger capacity at the final stage of implementation.

-Security and safety

-There are automatic gates installed on the platform due to safety reasons.
-This is one of the key features in the new metro line from 2020.
-The gates open automatically when a train approaches and they close 5-10 seconds before the train starts.
-There are CCTV cameras and sensors which make sure the metro line is clear, so accidents don't happen.
-There are more than 10, 000 cameras in all of the metro stations in Sofia.
-The metro is guarded by security guards who stop suspicious people or people with illegal or harmful items.
-Hikvision is the brand that makes the cctv cameras that are installed in the Sofia metro.